Rangers vs. Astros Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Jon Gray (6-3) will make his 15th start of the season.
+- The Rangers will hand the ball to Nathan Eovaldi (9-3) for his 17th start of the season.

-- He has earned a quality start seven times in 14 starts this season.

-- In 14 starts this season, Gray has lasted five or more innings 12 times, with an average of 5.8 innings per appearance.
+- Eovaldi has 16 starts in a row of five innings or more.

-- In 14 appearances this season, he has finished two without allowing an earned run.
+- He has made 16 appearances and finished five of them without allowing an earned run.

 |Opponent